Amazon has their own streaming device, the Fire TV Stick. I’m totally non-tech, but here’s my best attempt at understanding how the Fire TV Stick:

 *Please note: There are some nasty, nasty shows available on both Netflix and Hulu Plus, so set up your queue so you only see the stuff you want and only allow your kids to search for shows when you’re in the room.

-Shipping is FREE.
-Prices are subject to change at any time and without notice.
+Amazon prices are subject to change at any time and without notice.

 This post may contain affiliate links.
 See the disclosure policy for more information.